Weight Management Gummies: What Manufacturing Actually Decides

 • Micro risk if water activity drifts higher than expected

-This is why serious gummy development treats water activity as a core specification, not a footnote.
-Moisture content alone doesn’t tell the whole story-aw is what helps predict microbial risk and texture drift.
+That’s why gummy development treats water activity as a core specification, not a footnote.
+Moisture content alone doesn’t tell the whole story—aw predicts microbial risk and texture drift.
 The goal is not simply “dry enough,” but stable enough over time in the final packaging.

 Acids aren’t just for flavor—they’re structural